vircon32/CommunityContent/CustomBIOS/BiosWithoutLogoDebug/Readme.md

 after it, for a nice contextual display of debugging information.

-The offset of each instruction is  also displayed, which can be used with the assembler's `-g` argument.
+The offset of each instruction is  also displayed, which can be used with the assembler's  `-g` argument to locate  the specific place in  the code where the problem is taking place.

 -----------------------------------------------------------------------------

-# To-Do / Limitations
+## To-Do / Limitations

 Bounds  checking  is  not  complete   in  the  current  version.
 If  the prior  instructions fall  below the  current memory  region, or  the next